octaviospain/Musicott/README.md

 ## Download
 [Download](https://github.com/octaviospain/Musicott/releases "Download") the last release (version 0.6)

+## Manual
+Check out the [Wiki pages](https://github.com/octaviospain/Musicott/wiki "Wiki) for help about using Musicott.

 ## Changes history
 In [CHANGES.md](https://github.com/octaviospain/Musicott/tree/master/CHANGES.md "Changes")

 ## License
-Musicott is under GNU GPL version 3 license.
+Musicott is free softare under GNU GPL version 3 license.
 The license of Musicott and the licenses of the included libraries in this software are in the [LICENSE](https://github.com/octaviospain/Musicott/tree/master/license "License") folder